 Tracking Purchases: Many agencies have improved tracking of products purchased in the 11 SABRC categories but still may not be including all relevant purchases.
 During this review cycle, CalRecycle worked with several agencies and vendors to clarify the tracking and classification of products as compliant with SABRC.
-The education provided to SABRC coordinators is helping to improve reporting; however, in 2019-20 some misreporting still occurred.
-So CalRecycle is focusing assistance with California State University Chancellor's Office, Air Resources Board, California Environmental Protection Agency, California National Guard, California Department of Corrections and Rehabilitation, and California State Teachers' Retirement System.
+The education provided to SABRC coordinators is helping to improve reporting; however, in 2020-21 some misreporting still occurred.
+So CalRecycle is focusing assistance with California State University Chancellor's Office, California Environmental Protection Agency, California National Guard, California Department of Corrections and Rehabilitation, and California State Teachers' Retirement System.

-• Limited Vendor Information: A number of agencies have informed CalRecycle they have challenges with obtaining PCRC information from vendors.
+Limited Vendor Information: A number of agencies have informed CalRecycle they have challenges with obtaining PCRC information from vendors.
 To address this gap, CalRecycle has compiled and disseminated vendor-specific information on how to identify and classify SABRC products.
-CalRecycle staff has also communicated with vendors to assist in providing improved information to agencies via the CalRecycle Form 74.
+CalRecycle staff has also communicated with vendors to assist in providing improved information to agencies via the CalRecycle Form 74 and updated its Guidance on Form 74 for Vendors website with visuals on how to correctly utilize and complete the form.

-Financial Information System for California (FI\$Cal) and SABRC Integration
+FI\$Cal and SABRC Integration

-The Financial Information System for California combines accounting, budgeting, cash management, and procurement operations into a single financial management system.
+FI\$Cal combines accounting, budgeting, cash management, and procurement operations into a single financial management system.